-The public outreach component consisted of two elements: a series of webinars in April 2019 followed by two public meetings for the Huntington Water System in May 2019.
+The public outreach component consisted of two elements: a series of webinars in April 2019 followed by two public meetings for the Weston Water System in May 2019.
 Participants had the opportunity to ask questions and provide feedback online, in person, and in writing throughout the months of April and May.

-The Horsley Witten prepared report summarizing the public meetings and webinars, including stake-holder feedback received, is provided in Appendix A. Written comments specific to the Huntingtin Water System that were submitted to WVAW through May 30, 2019 are also provided in Appendix A. Table 12 provides the timing and description of engagement activities conducted to involve stakeholders in plan updates.
+The Horsley Witten prepared report summarizing the public meetings and webinars, including stakeholder feedback received, is provided in Appendix A. Table 12 provides the timing and description of engagement activities conducted to involve stakeholders in plan updates.